Get started with the .NET Framework

 If an app that you use depends on a specific version of the .NET Framework, that app may break if that version is removed.

-If you do choose to remove the .NET Framework, always use Programs and Features from Control Panel to uninstall it.
+On Windows versions before Windows 8, if you do choose to remove the .NET Framework, always use Programs and Features from Control Panel to uninstall it.
 Never remove a version of the .NET Framework manually.
+On Windows 8 and above, the .NET Framework is an operating system component and cannot be independently uninstalled.

 Note that multiple versions of the .NET Framework can coexist on a single computer at the same time.
 This means that you don't have to uninstall previous versions in order to install a later version.